fady-elrukby/serverless_multicloud/README.md

 See any of the following materials for additional information:

-* CSE One-Page Description
-* CSE White Paper
-* CSE Reference Architecture
 * [Serverless Framework](https://serverless.com/)

 ## Contributions

 We enthusiastically welcome contributions and feedback.
-Please read the [contribution guidelines](https://github.com/serverless/multicloud/blob/master/CONTRIBUTING.md) before you begin.
+Please read the [contributing guide](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/contributing.md) before you begin.

 ## Code of Conduct